 The pre-requisite is Dry Needling Level 1 plus successful completion of a dry needling practice record.
 Allow time to complete your practice record before choosing a Level 2 session.
 If your regulatory college does not allow you to insert needles between Level 1 and Level 2 courses, instead of inserting needles, students must complete a record of practice locating 200 trigger points.

-Acupuncture and/or needling experience is not required to register for the Dry Needling Program, however, registrants must check with their regulatory body as acupuncture training might be required before you can participate in dry needling training.
+Acupuncture and/or needling experience is not required to register for the Dry Needling Program, however, registrants must check with their regulatory college as acupuncture training might be required before you can participate in dry needling training.
+Resident physiotherapists can register if their college allows.
+For example, in Alberta you must be on the general register to take the training but in other provinces, if a resident physio has a supervisor trained in the technique, they can take the training.
+Confirm with your college.

 A Dry Needling Program certification will be awarded to participants who successfully complete both Level 1 and Level 2 training.